-Aventine Hill in Rome is possibly one of the most charming corners of the city centre.
-A stone’s throw from major landmarks such as the Colosseum, the Circus Maximus and the Baths of Caracalla, much of this area is still prerogative of the in-the-know-traveler and one of the best areas to stay in Rome if you prefer a quiet, residential neighborhood.
+Aventine Hill in Rome is possibly one of the most charming corners of the city center.
+A stone’s throw from major landmarks such as the Colosseum, the Circus Maximus and the Baths of Caracalla, much of this area is still the prerogative of the in-the-know-traveler and one of the best areas to stay in Rome if you prefer a quiet, residential neighborhood.

 Table of Contents